 plan.
-That's almost always the best deal possible.
-As an employee, you may pay $400 per month on the plan the cost $1,000, with the balance being covered by your employer.
+That’s almost always the best deal possible.
+As an employee, you may pay $400 per month on the plan which costs $1,000, with the balance being covered by your employer.

 But are there alternative sources for health insurance that might offer less expensive options when you’re self-employed or early retired?

 As much as we’d like to say we’ve found the hidden treasure trove of inexpensive health insurance, we can’t.
 But we can point you in the direction of several sources of options that